dariak153/Plate_recognition/README.md

 ## Files Overview
 - `characters_dataset/`: Contains labeled images of characters.
 Each label directory houses images representing a specific character, aiding in supervised learning.
-- `characters_recognizer.pkl`: This file is a serialized version of the trained Random Forest model, ready for deployment in character recognition tasks.
+- `characters_recognizer_rf.pkl`: This file is a serialized version of the trained Random Forest model, ready for deployment in character recognition tasks.
 -  `templates/`: directory contains a comprehensive template featuring all the characters used on license plates.
 This template is designed with a font style closely resembling that found on vehicle registration plates, making it ideal for training the character recognition system.

 ## Data Preparation and Processing